budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 * Pin 6 <-> DE,RE

 Download this repository (all *.ino files) and open arduino-modbus-rtu-tcp-gateway.ino in Arduino IDE.
-Download all required libraries (some of them are available in "library manager", other have to be manually downloaded from github).
+Download all required libraries (both are available in "library manager").
 If you want, you can check the default factory settings (can be later changed via web interface) and advanced settings (can only be changed in sketch).
 Compile and upload your program to Arduino.
 Connect your Arduino to ethernet, connect your Modbus RTU slaves to MAX485 module.
 Use your web browser to access the web interface on default IP  http://192.168.1.254   Enjoy :-)

 ## Where can I learn more about Modbus protocols?